-- Whether internal controls throughout the Undertaking are operating as intended, including whether controls provide reasonable assurance that transactions are executed in accordance with management authorisation, that they are properly recorded, and that assets are effectively safeguarded. - If the financial reporting process used to prepare the Undertaking's statutory and GAAP financial statements is operating effectively. - Whether the management reporting system provides reliable and timely information. - Compliance with Undertaking policies and procedures. - The effectiveness of the organisation's risk management processes. - New key systems and procedures prior to implementation or when there is a major change in an existing key system. - The risk exposures relating to the organisation's governance, operations, and information systems regarding the achievement of the organisation's strategic objectives.
+- Whether internal controls throughout the Undertaking are operating as intended, and they provide reasonable assurance that transactions are executed in accordance with management authorisation, that they are properly recorded, and that assets are effectively safeguarded. - The financial reporting process used to prepare the Undertaking's statutory and GAAP financial statements is operating effectively. - Whether the management reporting system provides reliable and timely information. - · Departments are in compliance with Undertaking policies and procedures. - The organisation's risk management processes are effective. - New key systems and procedures prior to implementation or when there is a major change in an existing key system. - The risk exposures relating to the organisation's governance, operations, and information systems regarding the achievement of the organisation's strategic objectives.